justinmeiners/efficient-programming-with-components/09_iterators.md

 gives me a pointer type, I want a way to find out what type it points to.

-To do this we need this notion of *type functions* which accept one type and return a different type.
+To do this we need this notion of **type functions** which accept one type and return a different type.
 This problem of needing to obtain affiliated types is not specific to C and C++.
 It appears in Java and Python as well.
 In spite of Python's [duck typing][duck] there's *still* a connection between types, even if they are duck types.

-So we need this notion of *type functions*, but C doesn't let us do this, and neither does C++.
+So we need this notion of type functions, but C doesn't let us do this, and neither does C++.
-Instead of type functions we are going to solve this problem for iterators by using typedefs.
+Instead of type functions we are going to solve this problem for iterators by using `typedef`s.

 For an iterator, there are [5 types][cpp-iterator-traits] that we always need to define.
 Three of them are primary, two are secondary.